A Full Pour of Efficiency: Incorporating an integrated point of sale solution in your tasting room

-While your tasting room may not be the major source of your sales, it represents a growing direct-to-consumer sales channel that’s gaining traction.
+While your tasting room may not be the primary source of your sales, it represents a growing direct-to-consumer sales channel that’s gaining traction.
 Tasting room sales, wine club sales, and web sales — in addition to your B2B sales — make you an omnichannel sales organization.
 And the more channels you can capitalize on, the more opportunities you have to grow your operation.

 - With the ability to add new customers from the POS software, you begin building a sales history (or add to an existing one) for each customer that visits your tasting room.

-- Accept orders using the customer’s credit terms from the ERP software, or collect a deposit, or accept a payment on their account.
+- Accept orders using the customer’s credit terms from the ERP software, or collect a deposit, or accept payment on their account.

 - Create or access on-file shipping addresses from the ERP to facilitate product shipment.